apaz-cli/daisho/README.md

 ## But why?
 What's wrong with Java/C++?
 * C++
     * C++ is great, but its syntax is awful, very unintuitive, and leads to gnarly bugs.
 Sure, `std::cout << var << std::endl;` looks bad.
+People have been complaining about this since the 90s.
 But that's not the only thing wrong with it.
 If you want your type to be printable via `std::ostream`, you must implement the following:
     ```c++
     // Am I the only one who sees anything wrong with this?
     class myclass {